Kilcoy Homestead: Heritage listing

 Kilcoy Homestead was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Kilcoy Homestead is significant to Queensland history because it is one of the oldest surviving homesteads in the Brisbane Valley, and in Queensland.
 Built c.
 1857 for a prominent Queensland pioneer, the Hon.
 Louis Hope, MLC, it has a close connection with 19th-century Queensland pastoral development, and in particular with the growth of the pastoral industry in the Brisbane Valley.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Kilcoy Homestead is significant because it is a rare, well-preserved, substantial, late 1850s brick homestead, illustrating a class of buildings which were rare in Queensland at the time of construction, and are even more rare now.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 In its use of local hand-made bricks and timber from the property, Kilcoy Homestead is illustrative both of the constraints placed upon early Queensland pioneers in their attempts to "civilise" their bush environment, and of the means and methods adopted to overcome these constraints.

 The place is important because of its aesthetic significance.

-Kilcoy Homestead, a fine example of an 1850s residence reflecting a strong Georgian design influence, together with its dramatic siting and stand of mature trees, imbues a sense of landmark in the surrounding landscape.
+Kilcoy Homestead, an example of an 1850s residence reflecting a strong Georgian design influence, together with its dramatic siting and stand of mature trees, imbues a sense of landmark in the surrounding landscape.
 The simple detailing and interior finishes of the homestead expresses quality of design and workmanship.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Since 1922 it has been associated with the Kennedy family and their long-standing contribution to the Brisbane Valley community.